Product assurance and certification schemes

 There are a number of ways to show your product or system complies with the Building Code.
 The cost of each option will also depend on your product or system.

 There are minimum information requirements for building products in Aotearoa New Zealand which apply to designated building products manufactured in, or imported into, Aotearoa New Zealand.
 These regulations were made by the government in June 2022, giving the sector an 18-month transition period to prepare to comply with these changes.
-The changes commence and are enforceable on the 11th of December 2023.
+The changes commenced and were enforceable on 11 December 2023.

 Building product information requirements